 Examples of the types of qualification or prior learning recognised in such schedules include:

 Previous Year 12

 Tertiary foundation or preparation course

 Special Tertiary Admissions Test (STAT) – Multiple choice.
 STAT results are valid for 3 years

 In any state/territory where such schedules are not in use by the TAC, the University will utilise comparable schedules.

-Where an applicant has several selection ranks calculated using TAC schedules (eg ranks based on year 12 results, preparatory course/s, employment and/or tertiary study), the University will order these selection ranks based on highest to lowest and applicants will be considered on their highest rank.
+Where an applicant has several selection ranks calculated using TAC schedules (e.g. ranks based on Year 12 results, preparatory course/s, employment and/or tertiary study), the University will use its discretion to determine which of these selection ranks will be considered.

 2.2 Basis of selection undergraduate

 In cases where delineation of ATAR/OP is required, the following provisions will apply for the relevant TAC:

 QTAC: applicants will be selected on their OP.
 Within an OP band, if the number of eligible applicants exceeds the number of places available for a course, Field Positions will be used to select applicants to whom an offer will be made.